 Now these are private residences, so do this with respect and perhaps discretion.
 But dotted around the 16th are some of the finest lobbies you’ll find in France.
 Here’s a sneak peek at one we found that got me so overwhelmed that I had to sit down.
 (Here are all the pictures and the addresses from our mosaic explorations).

 That will do for now!
-I hope you enjoyed episode five for this new season.
-There’ll be a few more blog posts this week about the 16th, and then next week we’ll be taking you to the 15th arrondissement.
+I hope you enjoyed episode five for this season.
+There are extra blog posts on the 16th arrondissement, start here with our recommendations of museums to visit in the 16th arrondissement.
+Otherwise here is our guide to the 15th arrondissement.
 A big thanks to Augusta Sagnelli for the Cravan and Guimard photos, Charlotte Pleasants for the additional reporting, and to the Patreon members who make all this possible.
 Join them here.

 Will you support this work?
 Buy one of our books below, or even better, become a Patreon member and unlock loads of bonuses on the way.
 This entire season is brought to you by these Patrons, there’s no other sponsors, no adverts, and we’re accepting no freebies 🙂